-The allocation of capital within an investment portfolio will determine its volatility and returns, its importance therefore cannot be understated.
+The allocation of capital within an investment portfolio will determine its

-The graph below illustrates how an investment of £100,000 would have grown between October 2008 and January 2023.
+The graph below illustrates how an investment of £100,000 would have grown between October 2008 and January 2024.

 Please be aware, past performance is not a reliable indicator of future returns.